dpc/breeze/README.md

 Some stuff works, but still very, very early.
 And considering how little time I have, it will probably stay this way for a long while.
 I might hack on it continously in the future, or I might loose the motivation.
-If you feel like you are interested in helping, I am happy to accept collaborators.
+I am happy to accept collaborators and help.

 ## Running